LindySez | Recipes

 Ingredients for Ahi tuna and soba salad.

-• Neutral Oil - Use a neutral oil such as grapeseed, vegetable oil, or rice oil
+• Use a clean, neutral oil such as grapeseed, vegetable, or rice bran oil.
+You want body without competing flavor since the sesame oil will do the talking.

-• Soy Sauce - I ALWAYS use low-sodium.
-You can add salt, but you can't take it away!
+• Soy Sauce -I always use low-sodium soy sauce.
+You can always add salt, but you can’t take it out.
+Controlling salt levels keeps the dressing balanced and lets the tuna shine.

-• Red Pepper Flakes - Again, for heat and flavor.
+• Red Pepper Flakes - Another layer of heat and flavor.
+Adjust to taste.

 For the Soba Noodle Salad